 I was very trigger happy with my ads at the beginning.
 If I woke up the next day and saw that an ad did really well, I’d massively raise the budget.
 And then if the next day I saw that it did badly and I’d completely kill the budget.
 And so with the Facebook algorithm that doesn’t really work so well.
 Now we give it at least three to seven days to really gauge the performance of an ad before we kill it or scale it.

-Read more about Yuliya and her partner Mike’s journey to ecommerce success in our interview.
+Read more about the secrets behind Yuliya and her partner Mike’s successful dropshipping business.

 Take the Next Step